pmoorman/growthcasts/collections/_posts/2018-08-23-How-I-learned-to-love-emails.md

 author: caspar
 excerpt: An introduction into sales, and how you've probably done it before.
 summary_items:
-    - Dont kiss a girl before talking to her.
+    - Don't kiss a girl before talking to her.
     - Don’t go for the sale right away, first introduce yourself to your potential customers
     - Sales is a gradual process
     - Give a good introduction, provide value, work slowly.
 Design a sales funnel